 Our education programs reinforce the Ohio Revised Science Standards, in addition to implementing Social Studies Standards and Common Core Standards.
 Inquiry based programs engage your students with the aquatic world from the shores of Lake Erie to the Caribbean Ocean.
-Can’t visit the Aquarium in person?
-We can come to your school!
-Please visit the Outreach Program page for more details.

 New for this Fall!
 All of our education programs are guided by aquarium staff.

 The programs listed below are offered mid-September through mid-June.
 If you are planning to visit the aquarium from mid-June through mid-September, please take a look at our Youth Group and Summer Programs page and scroll down to the Aquatic Trek program.

 I See Sea Creatures

 Beginning with a reading of Eric Carle’s A House for Hermit Crab, this program engages students in hands-on activities that promote comprehension in science, literacy and mathematics.
 Learn about marine invertebrates, identify habitats for various aquatic species and go on the hunt for the real life inspirations for Eric Carle’s characters.

 Basic Training – An Investigation of Animal Needs

 Students become a first class expert on animal basic needs and construct a simulated habitat for a fish in the aquarium.